zpainter/iassist/content/conferences/program-planning-manual.md

 On the day of the conference be sure to meet with the speakers and make sure they have all that they need (tech, water, location of restrooms, etc.) and get them set up for their presentation.
 Also act as their concierge for the day should they wish to stay on and attend other sessions (where to go, how to read the program, etc.).

-After the conference be sure to write a personal thank you note (handwritteen if possible) to all speakers.
+After the conference be sure to write a personal thank you note (handwritten if possible) to all speakers.
 It would be ideal if this note were signed by the PC co-chairs as well as the plenary coordinator (bring stationary to conference).

 ### Submission Review and Sorting Coordinator Duties